amyzyck/AmyZyck_Notebook/_posts/2019-07-15-Testing-Soft-and-Hard-Homogenization-Round-3.md

 ![Before](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/images/20190715_before3.JPG?raw=true)

 Pocillopora were "soft-homogenized" for 1 minute and Montipora for 2 minutes in a vortex.
-Both species were "hard-homogenized" for 30 seconds at 20 Hz in the [Qiagen Tissue Lyser]().
+Both species were "hard-homogenized" for 30 seconds at 20 Hz in the Qiagen Tissue Lyser: [Handbook](https://www.qiagen.com/us/resources/resourcedetail?id=65e7826c-4d50-4faf-8154-2fbc782c41a6&lang=en).

 Extraction notes:
 - New Proteinase K made halfway through steps, new Proteinase K used for samples #6-8.